CircuitVerse/Blog/content/posts/prerna-gsoc23-final-report.md

 ## Conclusion

 It's true that time flies.
 It feels as though it was just 2-4 days ago that the GSoC coding period began, and now it has come to an end so quickly.
 It's astonishing how swiftly time has passed by.
-The experience was filled with moments of intense concentration and dedication, and it's a bit surreal to see it conclude.
+The experience was filled with moments of intense concentration and dedication.

 However, I am extremely happy that my project has been successfully completed.
 And,I would like to express gratitude to my mentors [Pulkit Gupta](https://github.com/pulkit-30), [Ruturaj Mohite](https://github.com/gr455), [Pranay Simejia](https://github.com/pranay-simejia), and [Satvik Ramaprasad](https://github.com/satu0king).
 Their invaluable feedback on my progress and unwavering support have played a pivotal role in this journey.